 At certain times during the scan, the scanner will make loud tapping noises.
 This is the electric current in the scanner coils being turned on and off.

-You’ll be given earplugs or headphones to wear.
+You will be given earplugs or headphones to wear.

-It’s very important to keep as still as possible during your MRI scan.
+It is particularly important to keep as still as possible during your MRI scan.

 The scan lasts 15 to 90 minutes, depending on the size of the area being scanned and how many images are taken.

 How does an MRI scan work?